Spomky-Labs/cbor-php/.github/PULL_REQUEST_TEMPLATE.md

  - Always add tests and ensure they pass.
  - Never break backward compatibility (unless you are working on the next major release branch).
- - Bug fixes must be submitted against the lowest maintained branch where they apply (lowest branches are regularly merged to upper ones so they get the fixes too.)
+ - Bug fixes must be submitted against the lowest maintained branch where they apply (the lowest branches are regularly merged to upper ones, so they get the fixes too.)
  - Features and deprecations must be submitted against the last major branch (e.g. 1.x).
 -->